Therapy for the

 The Somatic Therapy Approach

-We support you in developing exercise, sleep & nutrition habits that provide positive energy & help create a virtuous cycle of improvement in all areas.
+We also support you in developing exercise, sleep and nutrition habits that support your nervous system and build up a buffer of capacity.
+This create a virtuous cycle of improvement in all areas including work and relationships.